ahlaw/docker-polynote/README.md

 docker pull ahlaw/polynote
 ```

-## Build

-To build from source, you have to specify the current Polynote version as a build argument:
+Alternatively, pull the following image for Spark and PySpark support.

 ```
-docker build --rm --build-arg POLYNOTE_VERSION="0.2.9" -t ahlaw/polynote .
+docker pull ahlaw/polynote-spark
 ```

+All further examples will use the base image name but should be replaced if with the Spark version if desired.

 ## Usage

 This command starts a container running a Polynote server and exposes the server on host port 8192.
-Access Polynote application on the browser at http://localhost:8192
+Polynote application can be accessed on the browser at http://localhost:8192

 ```
 docker run -p 8192:8192 ahlaw/polynote